La Femme et le TGA

 Directors: Sélim Azzazi (Ennemis Intériurs); Timo von Gunten (La Femme et le TGA); Aske Bang (Silent Nights); Kristóf Deák (Sing); Juanjo Giménez (Timecode).

-Rating: Unrated (overall content equivalent to an R for language, violence, and brief nudity.)
+Rating: Unrated (overall combined content equivalent to an R for language, brief nudity, and sexual content.)

 Running Time: approximately 105 Minutes

 Release Date: February 10, 2017

 Oscar season is again upon us and when the nominations were announced on January 18, 2017, all eyes naturally turned to the high profile categories.